 Last-minute gift for dad #4: A book he’ll love

-If you’re an adult shopping for your own dad, consider the hilarious new The Father of All Dad Guides.
+If you’re an adult shopping for your own dad, consider the hilarious The Father of All Dad Guides.

 In fact, we’re drawn to all kinds of funny books — and especially these 5 funny books on fatherhood by funny dads including Michael Ian Black, Ben Falcone, Doug Moe, and Jim Gaffigan.
 We also love.
 Bare Minimum Parenting as well as Only Dead on the Inside: A Parent’s Guide to Surviving the Zombie Apocalypse, both by James Breakwell.